BoniFederico/ComputerVision/README.md

 Note: ------------------------------------------------------------------------------------
+!! -> Optimization Tool is needed to use the fsolve function.

-In the Project file header, you can change the ImageSet variable to switch between image sets.
+!! -> In the Project file header, you can change the ImageSet variable to switch between image sets.
 ImageSet=false to use the images from lab lecture 1, ImageSet=true to use the images from the smartphone.